BV 101:

 This can be for a number of reasons:

-• Sexual activity- spermatic fluid is very alkaline (has a high ph 8/9) so sex without a condom can cause a change in the make-up of your vaginal microbiome and increase your vaginal ph balance.
+- Sexual activity- spermatic fluid is very alkaline (has a high ph 8/9) so sex without a condom can cause a change in the make-up of your vaginal microbiome and increase your vaginal ph balance.
 This can allow BV to increase and cause an infection.
 If this is the case, try to use a condom without a spermicide (spermicide kills good bacterial as well as sperm) to protect yourself.
-A daily Perfect V will supplement your vaginal microbiome.
+A daily Ultimate V will supplement your vaginal microbiome.

-• You are washing or douching your vagina too much - You should NEVER douche.
+- You are washing or douching your vagina too much - You should NEVER douche.
 Using washing products or scented wipes on your vagina kill the good bacteria that keep your vagina acidic and protected from BV.
 Over-washing and douching are a major cause of BV.